Click for detailed status

 Interactive sessions¶

-To start an interactive session, use srun with the --pty option:
+To start an interactive session, use

 --pty allocates a pseudo-terminal for the session, allowing you to interact with the shell as if it were a local terminal.
 You can specify additional options like --ntasks, --cpus-per-task, etc. to customize the resources.

-Submitting parallel jobs (srun)¶
+Running parallel jobs (srun)¶

 nproc in 5 tasks, each with 8 CPUs.
 The nproc command prints the number of available CPUs in the current task.